 Overview: Custom Date Ranges

-A long-awaited Databox feature, Custom Date Ranges*, will be rolling out in Beta for our top 15 integrations over the next few weeks.
-You can apply for our beta program here.
+A long-awaited Databox feature, Custom Date Ranges*, will begin rolling out in Beta for our Plus and above customers over the next few weeks.

 As the name suggests, Custom Date Ranges (CDR) will allow you to monitor your data for a specific time period, defined by simply selecting a start and end date.

 Additional benefits that will come with Custom Date Ranges include:

 - Ability to set your own Date Range by selecting the start and end dates, Custom Rolling Date Ranges, more specific comparison Date Ranges, future Date Ranges, and fiscal calendars**

 - Quicker setup of Custom Metrics and Databoards, since you won’t have to pre-select multiple Date Ranges.